divyavinod6/KuberTrack-finance-tracker/myapp/README.md

 ## tech stack :- react firebase hooks,firebase, ant design and dashboard

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It also includes charts build using ant design.
+It also includes charts to analyze your finances, build using ant design.

 ## Available Scripts